Germany struggles to face its own police racism | DW | 05.06.2020

 These cases might have scandalized many, but for black people in Germany they are simply deadly examples of racial profiling they face every day, even though that has long been officially banned.
 "The African community has never had the experience that the police is there to protect them," said Sylvie Nantcha, founder and head of The African Network of Germany (TANG).
 "Rather they have the impression that the police is there to suspect them."

-Nantcha, a member of Angela Merkel's Christian Democratic Union (CDU) and once the first African-German city council member in the southern city of Freiburg, has heard countless stories of racial profiling from members of her organization.
+Nantcha, a member of Angela Merkel's Christian Democratic Union (CDU) party and once the first African German city council member in the southern city of Freiburg, has heard countless stories of racial profiling from members of her organization.

 That was confirmed by Sebastian Bickerich, spokesman for the German government's Anti-Discrimination Agency, who said the country lacked both "systematic gathering of racial profiling cases and clearly defined jurisdictions and complaint structures."